AlfrescoArchive/acs-deployment-aws/README.md

 * added mariadb-java-client-2.2.6.jar driver for connecting to Aurora MySql
 * installed alfresco-s3-connector-2.2.0.amp for storing the alf_data inside of an S3 bucket

-The official modified ACR docker images will be published on: https://hub.docker.com/r/alfresco/alfresco-content-repository-aws and \
+The official modified ACS docker images will be published on: https://hub.docker.com/r/alfresco/alfresco-content-repository-aws and \
 https://quay.io/repository/alfresco/alfresco-content-repository-aws